 To check Google's remediation measures, Privacy Company used a test environment with Google Workspace for Education Plus.
 The license was in the name of primary school CNS-ede and was set to K-12, i.e., Google's most privacy-protective setting for children under 18.
-Privacy Company tested on 23 and 26 January 2023.
+Privacy Company tested on 23 and 26 January 2023, and repeated some tests during the transfer assessment, between 4 October and 10 November 2023.